 God is All-Powerful

 Hebrews 1:3 tells us, He upholds all things by the word of His power, and Isaiah 40:26 says, He calls the stars by name because of the greatness of His might and strength.
 Nothing is to difficult for Him and no one can ward off His hand (Jer, 32:17, Dan.
 4:35).
-The bible is replete with examples of His power; just a read through the book of Daniel alone we see him protect three men in the midst of a fire so hot that the guards outside the fire died.
-They didn’t even smell of smoke!
-He shut the mouths of lions so that they did not devour Daniel.
+The bible is replete with examples of His power; in one of them we see him protect three men in the midst of a fire that was so hot that the guards who were outside the fire died.
+His protection was so encompassing that the men didn’t even smell of smoke!
+Elsewhere in the book of Daniel we see Him shut the mouths of lions so that they did not devour Daniel.

 Among other things, we see that God has power over nature, which we see in the dividing of the Red Sea in Exodus 14 and the raging storm being stilled through Jesus words in Mark 4.
 However, because God is all-wise and all-good, we are not afraid of His power — we can know He will use it for what is good and right and best all the time!